BitFinding/unblind-second-factor-snap/packages/snap/README.md

 - **Hardware wallet compatible:** Compare the signing hash in the digest with your hardware wallet for extra security.
 - **Privacy mode:** Use QR-only mode for maximum privacy—no data sent to Telegram.
 - **Companion mobile app:** Scan QR codes on a separate device for air-gapped verification.
-- **Reduces trust in dApp/browser:** Even if your browser or MetaMask is compromised, you get an independent, semantic summary of what you’re signing.
+- **Reduces trust in dApp/browser:** Even if your browser or MetaMask is compromised, you get an independent, semantic summary of what you're signing.

 ---